My Credit File Explained

 Credit files seem to carry a lot of associated mystery and misinformation.
 This is because most people have never seen their own credit file and don’t know what is on it.
 Most of the information most people get about credit files is written out of the US, which has a completely different system.

 Your credit file is a record of information that creditors think is relevant for assessing you for credit.
-It is kept by a credit reporting bureau; in Australia this is Veda Advantage.
+It is kept by a credit reporting bureau; in Australia this is Equifax (formally Veda Advantage).
 However, what information can be kept is strictly covered by Australian privacy laws.
 The amount of information in our credit file is substantially less than in the US; in fact, most people will be surprised by how little information is in their credit file.

 Negative Credit Reporting File